OsmanAktemur/Chameleon/README.md

 # Chameleon
 This pckage helps to mange real-time config / feature toggles for MongoDB.

-Note: This package need MondoGb 3.6+ for work with change streams.
+Note: This package need MondoDD 3.6+ for work with change streams.
 See details https://docs.mongodb.com/manual/changeStreams/